 Another risk of patient relationship management program design is that care teams can focus on the wrong patients at the wrong time.
 For instance, if your tools don’t help teams pinpoint patients who need help, care managers may end up scheduling calls or interactions with patients who don’t need assistance at that time.

 The Fix: Use clinically proven assessments to monitor the patient’s health status.
-For example, if a set of patients indicate that their pain has improved, the care manager can correctly conclude that the patients don’t need immediate intervention.
+For example, if a set of patients indicates that their pain has improved, the care manager can correctly conclude that the patients don’t need immediate intervention.

 Download “5 Questions to Diagnose if Your Patient Relationship Strategies Are Working” to start saving your care teams time and improve your program’s ROI.